88-degrees/Book-of-Changes/appendix02s1.md

 Line 4.
 'The glory of the kingdom' is the virtue of the sovereign and the character of his administration.
 With the sentiment compare Mencius, VII, i, chap.
 21. 2.

-294:XXI Khăng-žze says that thunder and lightning are always found together, and hence their trigrams go together to give the idea of union intended in Shih Ho.
+294:XXI [Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)) says that thunder and lightning are always found together, and hence their trigrams go together to give the idea of union intended in Shih Ho.
 The one trigram symbolising majesty and the other brightness or intelligence, the application of the hexagram here is easier and more natural than in many other cases.

 1. 'There is no walking:' -- that is, the subject of the line will not dare to offend any more.

-2. '"Being mounted on the strong first line" means,' says Khăng-žze, 'punishing a strong and vehement man, when severity is required, as is denoted by the central position of the line.'
+2. '"Being mounted on the strong first line" means,' says [Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)), 'punishing a strong and vehement man, when severity is required, as is denoted by the central position of the line.'

 4. 'His light has not been sufficiently displayed;' that is, there is still something for him to do:--he has to realise the difficulty of his position and be firm.

-295:XXII 'A mountain,' says Khăng-žze, 'is a place where we find grass, trees, and a hundred other things.
+295:XXII 'A mountain,' says [Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)), 'is a place where we find grass, trees, and a hundred other things.
 A fire burning below it throws up its light, and brings them all Out in beauty; and this gives the idea of ornament, or being ornamented.
 The various processes of government are small matters, and elegance and ornament help their course; but great matters of judgment demand the simple, unornamented truth.'

 The subject of line 1 does not care for and does not need ornament.
 He will walk in the way of righteousness without it.